Expert Guide for your Antique Clock Care

 If it is a multi-level tall clock, then put the level on top layer as well.
 The swing of the pendulum which hangs down and swings from right to left will be affected if it is not level and it will prevent your antique and vintage clock from running well, if at all.

-This can be done by opening the swinging metal door on the back (assuming you have a door and not just an opening) or you can remove the back panel on many.
 The pendulum rod (located in the back of the movement) is where you will place it on the hook at the bottom of the rod, or if silk suspension on the thread hook, being careful not to move the rod upwards while doing so.

 RARE CLOCKS Time Adjustments (Beat)